top of page

 The noun 'magazine' has an interesting etymology that dates back to the 16th century.
 It originates from the Middle French word 'magasin,' which means 'storehouse' or 'depot.'
 This Middle French term was derived from the Italian word 'magazzino,' having a similar meaning of a storehouse or warehouse.
 The transition from a storage-related term to the modern sense of 'magazine' as a periodical publication occurred in the 17th century.
 The idea was that a magazine, like a storehouse, contained a variety of valuable information, articles, and literary works, making it a source or repository of knowledge.
 Over time, 'magazine' became associated with regular publications issued at intervals, such as weekly, monthly, or quarterly, that provide a diverse array of content, from news and articles to stories and images.
 The etymology of 'magazine' thus underscores its historical connection to the concept of gathering and disseminating information and entertainment.

-Find the meaning of magazine
+Find the correct meaning of the noun magazine:

 Try Again!